alsatian-test/alsatian/README.md

 ### Naming Tests

-By default, tests will be named the same as their functions and this will be what is output by alsatian.
-However, you can give the test a more meaningful name simply by supplying the ```Test``` annotation with whatever you desire.
+By default, tests will be named the same as their functions and fixtures will be named the same as their class.
+This will be what is output by alsatian.
+However, you can give the test or fixture more meaningful name simply by supplying the ```Test``` and ```TestFixture``` annotations with whatever you desire.

 ```
-import { Expect, Test } from "alsatian";
+import { Expect, Test, TestFixture } from "alsatian";

+@TestFixture("Awesome Test Fixture")
 export class ExampleTestFixture {

   @Test("Confirm 1 + 1 is 2")